garrettsmith99/Assignment-2/README.md

 Enemies - I want my enimies to be bats, skeltons, lava, traps for the fist level.
 For the second level to be 2 vampires and the enimies from the first level.
 For the third and final level I want my enemy to be a giant soul eater who has the appernce of a ghost who is harder to attack then any of the other enimies.

 First Level - The first level is going to be outside traveling inside a castle.
 Dodging enemieas and traps.
+There will be monsters flying around, bats, lava pits you can fall into.
+Moving floors that you can fall into and die.
+Skeltons that will attack you with swords and can fire knives at you.

-Second Level -
+Second Level - the second level of my game she will be entering the castle only to figure out there is an army of the undead waiting for her inside the castle.
+She has to defeat all the enemies without dying in order to preceed to the next level.

-Third level -
+Third level - The third level is all the way at the top of the castle.
+In order to proceed to the third level she has to climb up stairs and go through doors ad find her way through the castle.
+With coding I will make the stairs collapse and doors get unlocked from hitting a switch and solving a puzzel.
+The puzzel will be solved by putting together a picture frame and moving pieces in an order to complete the puzzel.